SysManSquad/sysmansquadblogdev/content/posts/2021-02-22-create-a-new-winpe-boot-image/index.md

             </ol>

             <p>
-              For each change you make to this boot image, ConfigMgr will always start with a fresh copy from the original - the one without the PackageID in the file name. <strong>Don't delete it</strong>!Otherwise you'll find yourself making a new one, again, when you come to update drivers or add new components later.
+              For each change you make to this boot image, ConfigMgr will always start with a fresh copy from the original - the one without the PackageID in the file name. **Don't delete it**!Otherwise you'll find yourself making a new one, again, when you come to update drivers or add new components later.
             </p><figure class="wp-block-image size-large">

             [![](createnewbootimageconfigmgr-3-1024x358.png)](createnewbootimageconfigmgr-3.png)<figcaption>Boot image on disk and in console after imported</figcaption></figure> <ol start="8">